-Marriott International Announces Plans to Debut First Autograph Collection Safari Camp in Serengeti, Tanzania
+Marriott International announces plans to debut first Autograph Collection Safari Camp in Serengeti, Tanzania

-Marriott International (www.Marriott.com), Inc. has signed an agreement to open the first Autograph Collection safari camp globally.
+Dubai, United Arab Emirates – Marriott International, Inc. has signed an agreement to open the first Autograph Collection safari camp globally.
 Expected to debut in Q3 2025, Mapito Safari Camp, Serengeti, Autograph Collection will deliver a distinctive and immersive safari experience in Tanzania’s world-renowned Serengeti wilderness, marking a milestone expansion for the brand into experiential, nature-based travel.

 Mapito Safari Camp, Serengeti, Autograph Collection is set in the heart of the Serengeti ecosystem, near the Fort Ikoma gate of Serengeti National Park.
 Positioned between Central Serengeti and the western migration corridor, the camp lies directly along the Great Migration route, where vast herds of wildebeest, zebra and antelope pass through between May and July each year.
 The surrounding area teems with wildlife year-round—including lion, elephant, buffalo, leopard and giraffe—offering remarkable encounters in every season.